anubhav8it/TeamForge/README.md

 ## Skill-Based Hackathon & Project Team Matchmaker

-TeamForge is a C++ and Qt based project developed for the PBL course of Graphic Era (Deemed to be University).
+TeamForge is a C++ and Qt based PBL project developed at **Graphic Era (Deemed to be University)**.

-The project focuses on helping students form better teams for hackathons, PBL projects, coding competitions, and academic projects by matching students according to the skills they can contribute and the skills required by a project.
+The project is focused on helping students form better teams for hackathons, PBL projects, coding competitions, and academic projects by matching the skills students can contribute with the skills required by a project.

 ---